 Additionally though some beverages can also have a similar effect.
 Coffee and alcohol have both been shown to have a negative effect on the breath in some people.
 Furthermore, sugary drinks like canned sodas, with all the glucose they contain, can also be very effective for damaging tooth enamel and encouraging tooth decay.

-If you are concerned about bad breath, analysing your diet so as to try and avoid strongly-flavoured or scented foods and beverages can be a further help.
+If you are concerned about bad breath and other dental issues, analysing your diet so as to try and avoid strongly-flavoured or scented foods and beverages can be a further help.
 Also, try to at least chew sugar-free gum, or ideally even brush your teeth, after every single meal to keep unwanted sugars and bacteria under control.
 This may seem like overkill but you’ll be surprised just how much more pleasant such an effort can make your breath.

 Crash Dieting

-Oddly, many dieters find that losing weight can actually have a negative impact on their breath.
+Oddly, many dieters find that losing weight can have a negative impact on their breath.

 It should be said that these ketones are generally only released in noticeable quantities when on one of the more extreme “crash” diets.
-Therefore if you find that your breath deteriorates while trying to lose weight you’ll either want to suck gum to mask the problem, or to slow down your weight loss progress.
+So if you find that your breath deteriorates while trying to lose weight, you’ll either want to suck gum to mask the problem, or to slow down your weight loss progress.

 By gently increasing the calories you’re consuming you should find a “sweet spot” whereby you’re able to still lose weight but without the unpleasant release of ketones onto the breath